SaschaStrand/ClientRepeat/README.md

 * Add check for foreign key validation in input
 * Be able to create an appointment associated with a client
 * Be able to log a new user
+* Correct error message from adding an appointment for a client who doesn't exist
+* Create border requiring login around content
+* Be able to log a user in
+* Be able to log a user out
+* Modify database to distinguish different users

 ## Limitations